Romance’s Sweet, Savage Lady

 Her Revolutionary Books

-For years a story had been burning in Rogers’ mind, one that she had worked on since childhood.
-She had revised it many times, and after reading Kathleen E. Woodiwiss’ The Flame and the Flower, she knew she could write as well or better.
+For many years a story had been burning in Rogers’ mind, one that she had worked on since childhood.
+She had revised it many times.
+After reading Kathleen E. Woodiwiss’ The Flame and the Flower, she knew she could write just as well or better.

-After the release of The Flame and the Flower, Avon had received an influx of submissions for erotically charged romantic novels.
-Sweet Savage Love was their next huge hit.
-Unlike Woodiwiss, Rogers’ books had heroines with other sexual experiences besides only the hero.
+Upon the release of The Flame and the Flower, Avon had received an influx of submissions for erotically charged romantic novels.
+Rogers’ Sweet Savage Love was their next huge hit.
+Unlike Woodiwiss’s romance novels, Rogers’ heroines had sexual experiences with other men besides the hero.
+There was more violence, more rape, more of everything in Rogers’ epic, than in the tamer Flame and the Flower or The Wolf and the Dove.

 Rogers’ series about the tumultuous, passionate romance between Virginia “Ginny” Brandon and Steve Morgan sold millions of copies worldwide.
 Her next books were also blockbuster hits.
 Rogers also wrote several contemporary books similar to the style of Jackie Collins.